504knight/7-little-ducklings/README.md

 ## Build Instructions

-Clone the project using any Unix-based command line using the command `git clone https://github. com/504knight/7-little-ducklings.git`
+Clone the project using any Unix-based command line using the command `git clone https://github.com/504knight/7-little-ducklings.git`

 If Django is not installed, run `python -m pip install Django`

-To start the server, go into the "OddJobs" folder and run `python manage.py runserver`
+To start the server, go into the `/src` folder and run `python manage.py runserver`

 To see the server work, open a browser and go to localhost:8000.